Definition

 Given two quaternions

-The product $q_aq_b$ is computed as follows
+The product qaqb is computed as follows

 Replacing the imaginaries by the ordered pairs (which are themselves quaternion units)

-And substituting them in \eqref{quaternion-product}
+And substituting them in (5)

 By doing some aggrupations

-Now let’s compute the product $q_bq_a$
+Now let’s compute the product qbqa

 Note that the scalar quantity of both products is the same however the vector quantity varies (the cross product sign is changed) therefore